chinamike65/hugo-tuolesi/content/book3/book3en.md

 That is to say, if you are angry with your guru for a split second, the blessings of one kalpa will be eliminated, and you will go to hell after death, and you will have to stay in hell for several kalpas.

-According to Theravada

-Theravada, a flick of the finger takes sixty-five "moments".
-Therefore, if one flicks a finger of anger toward a teacher or student, one will spend sixty-five kalpas in hell in the next life.
+According to Hinayana, a snap of the fingers takes sixty-five "moments".
+Therefore, if one snaps a finger of anger toward a teacher or student, one will spend sixty-five kalpas in hell in the next life.

 This is still the time calculated according to the Hinayana theory, and the time according to the Mahayana theory is even longer than this, we have to think about how terrible it is!